Brain Injury Emerging as Signature Wound of Iran War

 New NYC Mayor’s Socialist Vision Raises Questions for Brain Injury Care

 Zohran Mamdani, New York City’s incoming ‘democratic socialist’ mayor, has declared that “socialism means a commitment to dignity, a state that provides whatever is necessary for its people to live a dignified life.”
-Mamdani’s personability and acronymic political stance gained the support of the majority of the City’s voting public.
+Mamdani’s personability and oxymoronic political stance gained the support of the majority of the City’s voting public.
 For New Yorkers with brain injuries, this philosophy carries both promise and peril.

 Some socialist healthcare systems have demonstrated genuine achievements in brain injury rehabilitation.
 Denmark’s centralized model delivers specialized rehabilitation to 84% of severe traumatic brain injury survivors, far exceeding other nations.
 Cuba’s CIREN [International Center for Neurologic Restoration, located in Havana] self-reports that it “has gained international recognition for its innovative approaches to neurological treatment and rehabilitation”, since its founding in 1989.